prconcepcion/React-Chess/README.md

 I made this project with the following intentions:
 1. Practice React.js
-2. Learning How Redux Toolkit works.
+2. Learn How Redux Toolkit works.
-3. Putting it on web the through AWS.
+3. See it on web the through AWS.

 Though the project is not perfect, I am happy with what I was able to accomplish.
 I will one day make a better one.